Work

 ARCA-VERDE was delighted to work with the clients to develop a simple expression that reflects the site, the environment, and the clients.

-The result is an expression that is elegant, unimposing, and reflects the site and personalities of the clients.
+The result is an expression that is elegant and unimposing, and that reflects the site and the clients’ personalities.

 Technology

-It is an ARCA-VERDE desire that all technology within a house has little to no presence.
-It can be difficult with sustainable ideals, but by allowing the architecture to be the first response, it is achievable.
-Rather than relying on technology or equipment to light, heat, cool, and ventilate the building shape, interior configuration and window placement are all required.
-For the Beckwith NetZero Project, the house shape promotes natural lighting in all rooms except the mechanical room, main-floor washroom, and second-floor washroom.
+It is ARCA-VERDE’s desire that all technology within a house have little to no presence.
+It can be difficult to achieve sustainable ideals, but by allowing the architecture to be the first response, it becomes achievable.
+Rather than relying on technology or equipment to light, heat, cool, and ventilate the building, the building’s shape, interior configuration, and window placement are all required.
+For the Beckwith NetZero Project, the house’s shape promotes natural lighting in all rooms except the mechanical room, the main-floor washroom, and the second-floor washroom.

 Natural ventilation is provided with low windows that allow air to enter the house and rise to the higher windows on the opposite sides.
-The east-west long axis with large south-facing windows allows the winter sun to heat the interior, helping to reduce the need for supplemental mechanical heat.
-Carefully places windows connect interior to exterior allowing the surrounding tall trees and yards to be part of the house interior.
+The east-west long axis and large south-facing windows allow the winter sun to heat the interior, reducing the need for supplemental mechanical heat.
+Carefully places windows that connect the interior to the exterior, allowing the surrounding tall trees and yards to be part of the house interior.

 The building shape and off-center peak maximize the roof surface area facing south, allowing solar panels to generate enough energy to operate the house (NetZero Energy).